Cognitive Edge Device (CED) for Real-Time Environmental Monitoring in Aquatic Ecosystems: Conclusions and Future Work

-Future work involves integrating the models into other versions of edge computing devices for example the NVIDIA TX2 which will significantly enhance the generation of statistics related to the detection, quantity, and location of invasive and endangered species.
-The UDEEP platform will empower policymakers, conservation authorities, and researchers with real-time data on the spread of invasive non-native species and discarded plastic debris floating along water bodies.
+Future work will focus on equipping \gls*{ced} with pose estimation capabilities to enable detailed analysis of fish behaviour and movement patterns, which can serve as indicators of health and stress.
+Abnormal swimming patterns, changes in fin position, or irregular body curvature detected through pose estimation may signal injuries, disease, or environmental distress.
+When combined with contextual sensor data such as water quality, temperature, and oxygen levels, this integrated approach will enhance \gls*{ced}'s ability to monitor aquatic animal health and behaviour in real time, supporting conservation, research, and early intervention strategies.
+The \gls*{ced} platform will empower policymakers, conservation authorities, and researchers with real-time data on the spread of invasive non-native species and discarded plastic debris floating along water bodies.
 The availability of such data will facilitate the enactment of well-informed conservation laws and the implementation of effective mitigation measures to safeguard native endangered species and reduce plastic pollution.

-While the current study concentrated on identifying discarded plastic and signal crayfish as the non-native species responsible for the decimation of native white-clawed crayfish, the UDEEP platform has the potential to be further trained to recognise other non-native species.
+While the current study concentrated on identifying discarded plastic and signal crayfish as the non-native species responsible for the decimation of native white-clawed crayfish, the \gls*{ced} platform has the potential to be further trained to recognise other non-native species.
 For instance, it could be extended to identify invasive non-native species such as the red-eared terrapin and Chinese mitten crab, broadening the scope of its applicability and environmental impact assessment.